 Sydney’s early penal settlement quickly ran out of food as the shores of Botany Bay could not support agriculture.
 So in 1789 Captain Arthur Phillip sailed north and travelled up the Hawkesbury River as far as today's Yarramundi.
 The rich alluvial Hawkesbury floodplain and broad river were well known to local aborigines who grew crops, fished and hunted in the area.
 Phillip clearly saw the potential of this rich soil and within a few years crops were being grown to save the young colony from starvation.

-Visit the Hawkesbury Regional Museum and appreciate the hard work done by the settlers, the Museum currently has a exhibition on the cultural history of food production in the Hawkesbury – no fast food wrappers or deep fryers to be found here!
-Be quick as the exhibition will finish late November 2020.
+Visit the Hawkesbury Regional Museum and appreciate the hard work done by the settlers.
 With FREE entry the museum is home to a diverse range of historical artifacts for you to explore – the collection will spark interest and conversation across all generations as everyone in the family can enjoy looking at the many other interesting items such as dance cards, period clothes and the telephone exchange – we encourage you to pass on stories across generations and discuss the things that have changed and the things that have stayed the same.

-The Museum is located in Baker Street, Windsor and is open 6 days a week 10am to 4pm (closed Tuesdays).
+The Museum is located in Baker Street, Windsor and is open weekdays10am to 4pm (closed Tuesdays), weekends 10am - 3pm.

 Whilst in Windsor its worth taking the family for a walk around the town.
 So many buildings have been preserved and luckily unlike other historic locations around Sydney the streetscape hasn't been altered with high rise buildings and intrusive motorways.